tangfeixiong/go-to-openstack-bootcamp/os/devel-env.rst

 .. image:: /os/image/launch-centos-inst.png

-using easy_install with setuptools from ez_setup.py
+Using easy_install with setuptools from ez_setup.py
 ----------------------------------------------------------
 the default python installation in CentOS instance.